Facts of Benito Juárez, Tlaxcala

 The number of inhabitants over 14 years old is 4355.

-The number of women aged 15 years or older is 2299.
+The number of women over 15 years old is 2299.

 The adult population in Benito Juárez is 4018 people.